 Chris Snyder is a director at Guidehouse and leads the PCAF Secretariat for North America.
 He brings more than 25 years of experience in environmental management and sustainable finance.
 Chris works with financial institutions and other large corporations to assess, develop and implement sustainable strategies.

-Tiange Wei is a senior consultant at Guidehouse where she advises financial institutions and large corporates on decarbonisation and climate-related strategy.
+Tiange Wei is a managing consultant at Guidehouse where she advises financial institutions and large corporates on decarbonization and climate-related strategy.
 Tiange leads all regional PCAF activities in APAC and is a member of the technical assistance team.

 Bart van Lunteren is a managing consultant at Guidehouse, where he supports financial institutions and other large corporations in measuring and disclosing their current emissions, setting targets for their emissions, and defining implementation strategies to reach those targets.
 Bart leads PCAF activities in the Netherlands.